Diane Arbus: Photographic career

 The first major exhibition of her photographs occurred at the Museum of Modern Art in the influential New Documents (1967) alongside the work of Garry Winogrand and Lee Friedlander, curated by John Szarkowski.
 New Documents, which drew almost 250,000 visitors demonstrated Arbus's interest in what Szarkowski referred to as society's "frailties" and presented what he described as "a new generation of documentary photographers...whose aim has been not to reform life but to know it", described elsewhere as "photography that emphasized the pathos and conflicts of modern life presented without editorializing or sentimentalizing but with a critical, observant eye".
 The show was polarizing, receiving both praise and criticism, with some identifying Arbus as a disinterested voyeur and others praising her for her evident empathy with her subjects.

 In 2018, The New York Times published a belated obituary of Arbus as part of the Overlooked history project.
-The Smithsonian American Art Museum housed an exclusive exhibit from April 6, 2018, to January 27, 2019, that featured one of Arbus' portfolios, A box of ten photographs.
+The Smithsonian American Art Museum (SAAM) housed an exclusive exhibit from April 6, 2018, to January 27, 2019, that featured one of Arbus' portfolios, A box of ten photographs.
 The SAAM is the only museum currently displaying the work.
 The collection is "one of just four complete editions that Arbus printed and annotated.
 The three other editions—the artist never executed her plan to make 50—are held privately".
 The Smithsonian edition was made for Bea Feitler, an art director who both employed and befriended Arbus.
-After Feitler's death, Baltimore collector G.H.
-Dalsheimer bought her portfolio from Sotheby's in 1982 for $42,900.
+After Feitler's death, Baltimore collector G. H. Dalsheimer bought her portfolio from Sotheby's in 1982 for $42,900.
 The SAAM then bought it from Dalsheimer in 1986.
 The portfolio was put away in the museum's collection, until 2018.